Atamos/docker-machine-sshfs/README.md

 ##sshfs for tinycore 64bit
 The sshfs package for 64bit tinycore linux is custom compiled , becouse I'm unable to find a right package in tinycore 64 bit repository.
-If this version doesn't work on you docker-machine you can recompile it, following this instruction
+If this version doesn't work on your docker-machine you can recompile it, following this instructions

 * Download the sshfs-fuse from the original website http://fuse.sourceforge.net/sshfs.html
 * Copy it in the docker-machine for build